SteeweGriffin/STWCollectionView/README.md

   ```

 * **`horizontalPadding`** Distance of cells form left and right border.
-**❕ Disabled if the STWCollectionView is in vertical and has a fixedSize**
+**❕ Disabled if the STWCollectionView is in vertical and has a fixedCellSize**

   ```swift
   var horizontalPadding: CGFloat { get set }